devansh-kumar-jha/Blocks-and-Chains/Assignment 5/README.md

 2) - *package-lock.json* - used for installation of all Dependencies on remote device using npm install command .
 3) - *sample.dat* - file generated for testing of code .
 4) - *block.dat* - file used for mining of the block .
+5) - *extra.dat* - this is a extra file which is used by the efficient usage of mining algorithm.

 ##### source codes to be run -
-5) - *mine.js* - this is the main code file which will ask for the input and give the corresponding nonce value and the timestamp as the output.
+6) - *mine.js* - this is the main code file which will ask for the input and give the corresponding nonce value and the timestamp as the output.

 ### EXAMPLES

+1) -
 run mine.js - input :
 ```
 Index : 7